TeskaLabs/asab/docs/reference/zookeeper/reference.md

 A Zookeeper container represents a connectivity to Apache Zookeeper server(s).
 The application can operate multiple instances of Zookeeper container.

-This code illustrates the typical way how to create Zookeeper container:
+This code illustrates the typical way of creating a Zookeeper container:

 ``` python
 import asab.zookeeper